joshydavid/go-gin-album/README.md

 # 🐹 Go (Golang) Gin Album API

 A small example REST API written in Go using the Gin web framework.
-This project demonstrates basic CRUD-style endpoints for managing a simple collection of music albums.
+This project provides API endpoints for managing a simple collection of music albums.

 ## 🚀 Features

 - Lightweight HTTP server using Go (Golang) Gin
 - Endpoints for listing, retrieving, creating, and deleting albums
+- Redis for caching
+- Rate Limiting for API endpoints to prevent abuse
 - Data stored in PostgreSQL
 - API documentation via Swagger